12 things you should do right now to prepare for your summer holiday

 Most standard travel insurance policies also aren't valid if you're flying against FCDO (UK government) advice, so even if you've got an annual policy you should check it covers you right now.

-However it's possible to get specialist travel insurance that covers trips even to countries where the FCDO advises against holidays.
-You might be pleasantly surprised at how affordable a policy is - for non-FCDO trips we've partnered with battleface, a specialist provider.
+It's possible to get specialist travel insurance that covers trips even to countries where the FCDO advises against holidays.

 Luckily, we have a more detailed holiday checklist.
-If you'd like to keep it all in one place, we're happy to help.
+If you like to keep it all in one place, we're happy to help.

 12. Tell your family and friends

-It's no good you getting your passport, zlotys, travel insurance and suitcase prepared three months in advance if you're all going to get held up at customs by one grandkid who didn't get the memo about not bringing cheese and ham sandwiches.
+It's no good getting your passport, euros, travel insurance and suitcase prepared three months in advance if you're going to get held up at customs by one grandkid who didn't get the memo about not bringing cheese and ham sandwiches.

-So if you've found our guide useful, pass it on to everyone you're travelling with, or just tell your friends with the sharing buttons below.
+So if you've found our guide useful, pass it on to everyone you're travelling with!